OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Anyone who has spent any length of time in Catalonia will know that hablar español will not get you very far if you really want to get to know the local people and their customs.
-More than just a sign of respect, getting to know the Catalan language provides key insights to the history, habits and humor of the Catalan people.
-Here are 7 facts to set you on your way to parlar català.
+Anyone who has spent any length of time in Catalonia will know that “Hablar español?” isn’t the best way to get to know the local people and their customs.
+Becoming acquainted with the Catalan language and finding out how it’s different to Spanish will provide you with key insights into the history, habits and humour of the locals.

-Recent censuses suggest that there are over 9 million people who can speak Catalan across the globe, of which over 4 million speak it as a native language or mother-tongue.
-Catalan is spoken natively in parts of Spain (in Catalonia, Valencia, and the Balearic Islands), France (in the area of the Pyrénées-Orientales), Andorra and even Italy, in the city of Alghero on the island of Sardinia.
-Of those who speak it natively, nearly all are bilingual, speaking either French, Spanish (castellano) or Italian as well, depending on where they live.
+There are over 9 million people in the world who can speak Catalan, with more than 4 million speaking it as a native language, according to official census data.
+Catalan is spoken natively in parts of Spain (in Catalonia, Valencia and the Balearic Islands), France (in the area of the Pyrénées-Orientales), Andorra and even Italy.
+Of those who speak it natively, nearly all are bilingual, speaking either French, Spanish (Castellano) or Italian in addition to Catalan, depending on where they live.

-Although Catalan, Spanish, French, Italian, Portuguese and other European languages all have their origin in Latin (what are known as Romance languages), each has evolved in its own way and there are plenty of similarities and differences between them.
-However, despite mostly being spoken in Spain, Catalan actually shares many more similarities with French, and more so still with the Occitan language which is spoken in certain southern parts of France, Spain and Italy, than it does with Spanish.
-For example, the Catalan word for morning is matí and the Occitan equivalent is matin, whereas the Spanish equivalent is mañana.
-In fact, one study that measured the degree of similarity between Catalan and other Romance languages found that whereas there was 80% similarity with Spanish, there was 87% similarity with Italian.
+Although Catalan, Spanish, French, Italian, Portuguese and many other European languages have their origins in Latin (these are known as Romance languages), each has evolved in its own way.
+However, despite mostly being spoken in present-day Spain, Catalan actually shares many more similarities with the language of neighbouring France.
+For example, the Catalan word for morning is matí and the French equivalent is matin, whereas the Spanish equivalent is mañana.

-The Spanish language as we know it was profoundly influenced by the Arabic language as a result of the Moorish conquest of the 8th century.
-As a result, many words used in Spanish today are imported directly from Arabic or have been heavily influenced by it.
+Spanish as we know it was profoundly influenced by Arabic, as a result of the 8th-century Moorish conquest.
+As a result, many words used in Spanish today are imported directly from Arabic, or have been heavily influenced by it.
 Ever noticed how many Spanish words start with ‘al’?
-That’s simply the Arabic word for ‘the.’
-For example, the Spanish albóndiga (meaning ‘meatball’) is believed to be from the Arabic al-bunduqa meaning ‘the ball.’
-However, whereas Catalan was also influenced by the Arabic language, it didn’t evolve with the same tendency to add the Arabic prefix ‘al’ to its nouns.
-For example, the Spanish word for ‘artichoke’ is alcachofa, whereas the Catalan equivalent is carxofa.
+That’s simply the Arabic word for ‘the’.
+For example, the Spanish albóndiga (meaning ‘meatball’) is believed to derive from the Arabic al-bunduqa, meaning ‘the ball.’
+While Catalan was also influenced by Arabic, however, it didn’t evolve with the same tendency to add the Arabic prefix ‘al’ to its nouns.
+For example, the Spanish word for ‘artichoke’ is alcachofa, while the Catalan equivalent is carxofa.
 The Spanish word for ‘cotton’ is algodón, and the Catalan equivalent is cotó.
-Think about it next time you order ‘the the-meatballs.’

-Those that don’t know any better might think that Catalan is nothing more than a Spanish dialect.
-However, not only is Catalan a fully-fledged language in its own right, it in turn is broken down into 6 dialects of its own, broadly divided between two groups: Eastern and Western Catalan.
+Those who don’t know any better might think that Catalan is nothing more than a Spanish dialect.
+However, not only is Catalan a fully fledged language in its own right, it can also be broken down into six dialects of its own, broadly divided between two groups: Eastern and Western Catalan.
 The six dialects correspond to specific areas, from west to east: Valencian (spoken in Valencia), Northwestern Catalan (spoken around Lleida, parts of Tarragona and La Franja), Central Catalan (spoken around Barcelona and Girona), Rousellonese (spoken in the Roussillon area of France), Balearic (in the Balearic Islands) and Alguerese (in the city of Alghero).

-In attempt to promote a universal Spanish nationality, General Franco banned all other languages apart from Spanish from being used within Spain.
-This included Catalan, which had only been recognized as an official language as recently as the Second Spanish Republic of 1931–1939, following a period of Catalan literary revival in the 19th and early 20th centuries.
-As a result of the ban, no newborns were allowed to be given Catalan names, streets and monuments with Catalan names were given Castilian names instead, all television, film and music was to be produced in Spanish, and speaking Catalan in public was severely frowned upon and even punished.
+In an attempt to promote a universal Spanish nationality, General Franco banned all languages other than Spanish from being used in Spain.
+This included Catalan, which had been recognised as an official language only during the Second Spanish Republic of 1931–1939, following a period of Catalan literary revival in the 19th and early 20th centuries.
+As a result of the ban, no newborns were allowed to be given Catalan names; streets and monuments with Catalan names were given Castilian names instead; all television, film and music were to be produced in Spanish; and speaking Catalan in public was severely frowned upon and even punished.

-As much as Catalan may be the preferred language of choice among the local population of Catalonia and other Catalan-speaking areas, in Andorra Catalan is the sole official language.
-In Catalonia, Valencia and the Balearic Islands, Catalan is co-official alongside Spanish (castellano), meaning that all official communication must be available in both languages.
-The subject of language choice is deeply divisive and contentious, often linked to questions of Catalan independence.
+As much as Catalan may be the preferred language of choice among the local population of Catalonia, in Andorra it is the sole official language.
+In Catalonia, Valencia and the Balearic Islands, Catalan is an official language alongside Spanish (Castellano), meaning that all official communication has to be available in both.